South Cornwall · PL25

 Why Charlestown is its own job.

-Conservation Area covers the entire historic harbour; World Heritage Site status applies.
+Locally, conservation Area covers the entire historic harbour; World Heritage Site status applies.
 The Charlestown Estate operates a strong design code on materials and layout.
 For loft conversion specifically, parts of Charlestown sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes; coastal salt-laden air around Charlestown drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Charlestown project as a PL25-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Charlestown projects parish-up, not template-down — the PL25 context shapes the design from day one.
+Whether the project is on Victorian villas in the centre or further out toward St Austell, the loft conversion response is locally tuned.

 Planning note